 The application process seems to get more complicated with each passing semester, particularly in the realm of application deadlines.
 Schools may think adding more options make the application process more student-friendly, but if you’re feeling overwhelmed with the options, you’re not alone.
 Here you can learn about the different types of admission deadlines and the pros and cons of each.

-If you have your heart set on a first choice college, you have the option of showing your interested and commitment by applying early decision.
+If you have your heart set on a first choice college, you have the option of showing your interest and commitment by applying early decision.
 Students must turn in their applications earlier than regular admission requires – usually by October or November of their senior year – but can expect to hear from schools they’ve applied to by December.
 Early decision is a binding action.
 If you’re accepted, you must attend the school and withdraw all other college applications.
 You can only apply early decision to one school, but you can apply to other schools as long as it’s as a regular admission.
 Some colleges also offer Early Decision II.
 If you didn’t get into your first choice college, you can apply to your second choice school as EDII and receive the same pros and cons as Early Decision I.

 Early decision is best suited for students with a strong academic record, high test scores, and who meet or exceed the academic requirements for their first choice college.
 Getting accepted early relieves the pressure of waiting to hear on decisions, and allows students to avoid paying additional application fees.
 And if you aren’t accepted, you have more time than you would otherwise to reassess and apply elsewhere.